|

 The purpose of the Sprague Database

-effort since the work of Dr. Warren Vincent Sprague (Sprague Families in
+work of Dr. Warren Vincent Sprague (Sprague Families

-America, published in 1913) to put this work together to benefit future
+in America, published in 1913) to put this work together

 line.